confluentinc/confluent-kubernetes-examples/security/userprovided-tls_mtls_kafka-acls/README.md

 # Security setup

-In this workflow scenario, you`ll set up a Confluent Platform cluster with the following security:
+In this workflow scenario, you'll set up a Confluent Platform cluster with the following security:
 - Full TLS network encryption with user provided certificates
 - mTLS authentication
 - Kafka ACLs authorization